nickserv/danamccurdy.com/_posts/2020-01-12-moments-that-remind-us.md

 title: 'Moments that remind us '
 image: 'https://i.imgur.com/XeTBSgK.jpg'
 ---
-There will always come a time
+There will come a time
-when Eveready isn’t ready,
-and memory foam forgets.
+when memory foam forgets,
+and Eveready
+isn’t ready.

-These are the moments that remind us that our world is run by the engine of entropy, and that things wind down,
+These are the moments
+that remind us
+that our world is run
+by the engine of entropy,
+and that things wind down,